Skip to main content

 What are Python Agents?

-Python Agents are code-based automations that run directly in the browser using the Narada Python SDK.
-Unlike GUI workflow agents (which use a visual step-by-step editor), Python Agents give you the full flexibility of Python code to build complex automations with loops, conditions, data processing, and API calls.
+Python Agents are code-based automations that run directly in Agent Studio using the Narada Python SDK.
+Unlike GUI workflow agents, Python Agents give you the full flexibility of Python code for loops, conditions, data processing, API calls, and browser automation.

 Full Python

-Write real Python code with access to the Narada SDK, Pydantic, and common libraries
+Write Python code with access to the Narada SDK, Pydantic, and common libraries

 AI-Generated